-Has a loved one died under suspicious circumstances while under the case of a nursing home or assisted living center?
+Has a loved one died under suspicious circumstances while under the care of a nursing home or assisted living center?

 Losing a loved one is never easy, but it becomes even more difficult when you discover that nursing home negligence, neglect, or abuse may have led directly to their wrongful death.